 Oxymorphone is used to treat moderate to severe pain.
 The extended-release form of this medication is for around-the-clock treatment of pain.

-Oxymorphone may also be used for purposes other than those listed in this medication guide.
+Oxymorphone may also be used for purposes not listed in this medication guide.

 What are the possible side effects of oxymorphone (Opana)?